Thank you for your interest in joining the Trisomy 18 Foundation’s Parent Connect Facebook Group at www.facebook.com/groups/ExpectingTrisomy18.

 What is the purpose of THIS Facebook Group?

-The purpose of our Group is to provide a private space on Facebook for peer parents to support one another as they learn and cope emotionally with the impact of Trisomy 18 in their child’s life and their family’s life.
+The purpose of our Group is to provide a private space on Facebook for peer parents to support one another as they learn and cope emotionally with the impact of a prenatal or postnatal diagnosis of Trisomy 18 in their child’s life and their family’s life.
 We also have another private space for peer-parent support for those who prefer not to be sharing on the Facebook platform at www.trisomy18support.org — our online community helping parents communicating with one another since 2004.
 You are welcome to join this online community as well or instead of our Facebook Group.

 We are a PRIVATE Facebook Group, and we screen very carefully.